How to Have a Frugal Christmas

 If you start early this will make everything much easier and your bank account will thank you.
 Set a budget for the amount you want to spend on each person that is realistic.

 Decide early on what you want to buy so you can keep an eye open for deals.
-If you download the chrome extension Honey and find items on Amazon it will notify you when a price drops!
+If you download the chrome extension Honey and find items on Amazon it will notify you when a price drops and save you money from other retailers.

 Once the budget has been spent, that’s it!
 You know yourself better than anyone else, so if you find it hard to stick to a budget, you should opt for the cash envelope system.